NLA TBPO WEEKEND OPENING FIXTURES - NBC SVG

 On Saturday afternoon at 1:00, CDC/LOTTO will face Challengers, and at 3:00, Gomea Bombers will clash with Fairbairn United Spartans.

-On Sunday morning at 10:00, Sunset Strikers meet Clinchers, at 12:30 noon, Out-Ah Trouble will oppose Sion Hill Tallawahs, and at 3:00 in the afternoon, CGM Novice will play against Bank of SVG All Stars
+On Sunday morning at 10:00, Sunset Strikers will meet Clinchers, later at 12:30 noon, Out-Ah Trouble will oppose Sion Hill Tallawahs, and at 3:00 in the afternoon, CGM Novice will play against Bank of SVG All Stars.

 Advertisement